xeoncross/PHP-Compactor/README.md

 Instead use this to get an idea of the TRUE size of projects by comparing the actual number of characters required to run that class - without long variable names, comments, or other added "fluff".

+## Usage

+To use, simply call the CLI `compact` script with the path to the directory to scan.

+    $ php compact ../project/dir

+If you want the output saved in the `results/` directory then pass a truthy value as the second param.

+    $ php compact ../project/dir TRUE

 ## License (MIT License)

 Copyright (c) 2011 [David Pennington](http://xeoncross.com)